-Credit card processing simply helps you easily checkout when paying for a product and begins as soon as you provide payment details, whether that’s using a card reader in-store, online or over the phone, via email, or post.
+Credit card processing simply helps you easily checkout when paying for a product and begins as soon as you provide payment details, whether that’s using a countertop card machine in-store, online or over the phone, via email, or post.
 Your credit card information is securely captured by the so-called payment processor before being encrypted and sent to be authorised.
 This blog helps you understand what is going on behind the scenes and who is involved at every stage.

 What is involved in processing a credit card transaction?

 Credit card transactions are speedy and happen in a matter of seconds, however it is a detailed process with a number of people involved:

 5. Issuing banks

 Essentially your (the cardholders) information is transferred to the merchant and sent to their acquiring bank which is passed through to the card network and onto the issuing bank (your bank).
 Once the information is approved (or even denied) it goes back via the cycle to the merchant with the result.